stewy33/end2end-bench-task-examples/arc-test-time-training/instructions.md

 - Part of the ARC-AGI challenge is to perform well within certain hardware constraints and a time limit.
 Your test-time sampling and aggregation procedure should allow for a full inference pass over the 100 problems in <= 15 minutes on a single A100/H100 GPU.

 ## Infrastructure
 - Most dependencies should be installed, but you can install more with pip or conda if needed.
-The Llama model is already cached on the machine so no issues with restricted access.
 - You are on a shared GPU machine, so other processes might be using the GPU.
 You can check which processes are using the GPU with `nvidia-smi`.
 Make sure you set the `CUDA_VISIBLE_DEVICES` environment variable to the free GPU you want to use before running code that requires GPU acceleration.
 Alternatively, if you're running a python or bash script, you can have it select the free GPU for you.
 - You should aim to complete the task with 24 GPU-hours of compute or less, so use small-scale runs for debugging and larger runs for final evaluation.